jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 ## Descriptors with Higher-Kinded Data

-Higher-Kinded Data is where you parameterize record fields over some functor, like this:
+[Higher-Kinded Data](https://reasonablypolymorphic.com/blog/higher-kinded-data/) is a pattern where you parameterize record fields over some functor, like this:

 ```haskell
 data HPerson f = HPerson